 Akiba’s Trip 2 can be seen in a three ways.
 Either it’s the most extensive virtual tour of Tokyo’s Akihabara district, one of the weirdest game concepts ever made, or both.
 Akiba’s Trip 2, like Hyperdimension Neptunia, is a parody game that is flooded with references to games, anime, and Japanese pop culture.
 It follows the rather unusual journey of the protagonist and his quest to stop otaku vampires, or Synthesizers, from overtaking the city.

-Perhaps one of the most unique features is that there are over a hundred stores that are identical to the real life Akihabara, in which players can visit and buy items from.
+Perhaps one of the most unique features is that there are over a hundred stores that are identical to the real-life Akihabara, in which players can visit and buy items.
 If this game doesn’t make you want to visit Japan, nothing will.

 What’s unique about Persona 4 is the multiple game elements that make the entirety of the game experience.
-Combat involves Pokemon-like elements in which the player uses powers such as Garu (wind) and Agi (fire) in order to exploit the weaknesses of the enemy and win the battle.
+Combat involves Pokemon-like elements in which the player uses powers such as Garu (wind) and Agi (fire) to exploit the enemy’s weaknesses and win the battle.
 Dungeons have many floors, with minibosses and bosses that stand in the way.
 If the player does not feel like battling on a specific day, that is where the social sim and dating sim elements kick in.

 What makes Persona 4 Golden an even better version of Persona 4 is all of the additional content.
 In Persona 4, the game went from April-December.
 However, in Persona 4 Golden, an additional two months are added, January and February, along with new events, dialogue, and an additional dungeon to complete.
 Golden also adds two new characters and social links, as well as another ending.
 Other events and features are sprinkled throughout the entire “school year” from receiving a scooter license to playing in a school band to a beach trip.